White House to wind down coronavirus task force as focus shifts to aftermath -Trump

 Trump said Anthony Fauci and Deborah Birx, doctors who assumed a high profile during weeks of nationally televised news briefings, would remain advisers after the group is dismantled.
 Fauci leads the National Institute of Allergy and Infectious Diseases and Birx was response coordinator for the force.
 "We can't keep our country closed for the next five years," Trump said, when asked why it was time to wind down the task force.

 Trump placed Pence in charge of the task force, which has been meeting almost every day since it was formed in March.
-Conversations are taking place about "what the proper time is for the task force to complete its work and for the ongoing efforts to take place on an agency-by-agency level," Pence said.
+Conversations are taking place about the time the task force needs to complete its work and efforts to shift to agencies, Pence said.

-"We’ve already begun to talk about a transition plan with FEMA," he said, referring to the Federal Emergency Management Agency that plays a lead role in distributing urgently needed supplies across the country.
-Democratic politicians and some Republicans have criticized Trump for playing down the threat and encouraging states to start to reopen economies that were shut down to try to curb the virus' spread.
+He said they have begun discussing a transition plan with the Federal Emergency Management Agency that plays a lead role in distributing urgently needed supplies across the country.
+Democratic politicians and some Republicans have criticized Trump for playing down the threat and encouraging states to start to reopen their economies.

-Birx, the coronavirus task response coordinator, said the team would "keep a close eye on the data."
-Birx said the group was looking at outbreaks in Chicago and Des Moines, Iowa, as points of concern.
+Birx said the team would "keep a close eye on the data."
+She said the group was looking at outbreaks in Chicago and Des Moines, Iowa, as points of concern.
 Pence's office announced he would visit Des Moines on Friday to discuss reopening with faith leaders and meet with agricultural and food supply leaders.

-The focus is now on therapeutics, vaccines and addressing infection hot spots, the task force members said.
-Most experts have suggested clinical trials to guarantee a vaccine is safe and effective could take a minimum of 12 to 18 months.

 - READ MORE ON: